 Given a recent ruling against net neutrality, how can brands maximize a throttled internet connection?

-Big brands aren’t the only ones relying on net neutrality: Any brand competing with a company owned by a major media conglomerate is in danger of having its website speed neutered or its ads load painfully slowly.
+Big brands aren’t the only ones relying on net neutrality: Any brand competing with a company owned by a major media conglomerate is in danger of having its website speed neutered or its ads load slowly.

 The lawsuits will certainly continue, keeping the fate of net neutrality uncertain.
-Here’s why brands should follow the progress:
+Here’s why brands should follow the progress.

-It’s already difficult enough for small online shops to compete against Amazon.
-The retail juggernaut sells everything and anything for low prices at nearly instantaneous delivery speeds.
+It’s difficult enough for small online shops to compete against Amazon.
+The retail behemoth sells everything and anything for low prices at nearly instantaneous delivery speeds.
 The loss of net neutrality further inhibits the growth of specialty markets, in that the performance of those e-commerce sites will be significantly diminished and prone to technical issues.
 SEO would also be at risk, given that large corporations can directly pay for higher search ranking.

 Ad Revenue and Metrics

 Just as images and videos will load more slowly in a non-net neutrality world, so, too, will banner ads and other digital marketing tools.
-This can be a major issue for brands relying on ads to get the word out, as ads typically load last and customers might have blazed past that particular page by the time they’re ready to be viewed.
+This can be a major issue for brands relying on ads to get the word out, as ads typically load last and customers might have blazed past that particular page by the time the ad is ready to be viewed.
 And if brands want to advertise on pages that aren’t throttled, they should expect to pay a pretty penny.

 Small companies would be wise to start thinking about other sources of marketing—possibly sponsorships or branded content—that venture away from traditional models of online advertising.
 It may also be worth diving into different metrics to prove the effectiveness of campaigns.
-If clicks and concurrents become more difficult to measure due to slow loading speeds, perhaps social media could play a larger role in your analysis.
+If clicks and concurrents become more difficult to measure due to slow load speeds, perhaps social media could play a larger role in your analysis.